luisarizmendi/lab-knative-intro/workshop/content/setup-environment.md

 Before we start setting up the environment, oc command is installed in this system.
-There is a project that runs the contents of this workshop, if this workshop is deployed for a single user just use it but if it was deployed in multiuser mode you should run all the commands in your own project, in that case run:
+There is a project that runs the contents of this workshop (%project_namespace%), if this workshop is deployed for a single user then just use it but if it was deployed in multiuser mode you should run all the commands in your own project, in that case run:

 ```execute
 oc project workshop-knative-intro-%username%